Kimserey/Arche/post.md

         }
 ```

-We then construct a reactive doc based on the city given.
+For the `Client`, we construct a reactive doc based on the city given.
 Everytime the city changes, the `RPC` is called and the doc is updated.

-`View.MapAsync: ('A -> Async<'B>) -> View<'A> -> View<'B>` takes as first argument an `async` function which is ran every time the view is updated and returns a view of the result of the `async` function.
+`View.MapAsync: ('A -> Async<'B>) -> View<'A> -> View<'B>` takes as first argument a `async` function which is ran every time the view is updated and returns a view of the result of that `async` function.
+It makes it easy to combine view operations since we don't need to bother about their `async` nature.

 ```
 [<JavaScript>]